 CONDITION REQUIRED ACTION COMPLETION TIME A. Calculated dose from release of radioactive materials in liquid effluents exceeding above limits.
-The S the re of the the ra drinki to the 141, applic A.1 Special Report shall include esults of radiological analyses e drinking water source, and adiological impact on finished ing water supplies with regard e requirements of 40 CFR Safe Drinking Water Act, as cable.
+The street of the radius drink to the 141, Special Report shall include esults of radiological analyses of drinking water source, and adiological impact on finished ing water supplies with regard erequirements of 40 CFR Safe Drinking Water Act, as cable.
 Prepare and submit a Special Report to the NRC which identifies the causes for exceeding the limits, corrective actions taken to reduce releases, and actions taken to ensure that subsequent releases are within limits.
 30 days